-Once we felt we had perused Commercial Street enough, we jumped in the car and made our way to the one place the boys had been longing to visit the entire day.
-We are HUGE fans of miniature golf and there is a place in Yarmouth that has one of the best miniature golf courses we have found during any of our travels Unfortunately, our youngest wasn’t feeling all that well and we thought the longer ride down to the other side of the Cape would help settle his stomach.
+Once we felt we had perused Commercial Street enough, we jumped back into the car.
+There was one place the boys had been longing to visit the entire day.
+We are HUGE fans of miniature golf and there is a place in Yarmouth that has one of the best miniature golf courses we have found during any of our travels.
+Unfortunately, our youngest wasn’t feeling all that well at the moment.
+We thought perhaps a longer ride down to the other side of the Cape would help settle his stomach.
 We began to watch him closely to ensure he was not having a cross contamination reaction.
 No hives, just an upset tummy.

 Of course, there was one more lighthouse I wanted to capture on film before we ended that part of our excursion.
 We made a quick 15 minute stop at the Highland (Cape Cod Light) in North Truro, which had traditionally been the first light seen on any ship’s voyage from Europe to Boston.
 The original building was erected in 1798, though the current construction was built in 1857 and moved inland in 1996.
 I found this one to be the most beautiful of all the ones we had seen that day, lending itself to some beautiful snapshots.

 We finally made it to miniature golf!
-Pirates Cove is a fantastic two option miniature golf course in Yarmouth where we had played a game last year while visiting the Cape (and some new friends).
+Pirates Cove is a fantastic two option miniature golf course in Yarmouth.
+We had played a game last year while visiting the Cape (and some new friends) and had such a great time.
 Both courses are creatively designed and challenging.
 This year, however, the boys improved tremendously and it was another competitive round.
 If you love putt-putt and are in Yarmouth – be sure to stop by!
 (Active military, this is a place you WANT to check out!).

 Just before we headed back over the Sagamore Bridge and on our long ride home, we had to end the day with something sweet and delicious.
-We found this adorable little place just down the road from Pirates Cove called Penguins Ice Cream Igloo, which seemed to have received tremendous reviews.
-We first found a delicious and safe alternative for our youngest elsewhere (I wasn’t taking any chances with his not feeling all that well) and then stopped and picked up some dessert to satisfy the rest of our very summer sweet-tooth craving appetites.
+We found this adorable little place just down the road from Pirates Cove called Penguins Ice Cream Igloo.
+It seemed to have received tremendous reviews.
+We first found a delicious, safe alternative for our youngest elsewhere.
+I wasn’t taking any chances with his not feeling all that well.
+Then, we stopped and picked up some dessert to satisfy the rest of our very summer sweet-tooth craving appetites.
 From cherry moose tracks ice cream to a ginormous sundae to a simple mixed frozen treat – that hit the spot and we were ready to call it a day……

 It’s hard to fathom that we barely touched the opportunities available to experience on Cape Cod in Massachusetts.
 There are more lighthouses to see, more towns to visit, museums to explore and we didn’t even shop!
 Needless to say, Cape Cod is a fascinating area for a day trip or a vacation and does provide safe options for those who have dietary restrictions, such as food allergies.
 The Cape tells a story, creates an atmosphere and holds it own culture.
 We accomplished exactly what we had hoped.
 We relaxed, smiled and made memories together that will last a lifetime.